Main content

 What Is Tightlining?

-Tightlining, also known as invisible eyeliner, is a technique that involves applying eyeliner along the waterline, which is the thin strip of skin between the base of your eyelashes and your eyeball.
+Tightlining (also called invisible eyeliner) is a makeup technique that involves applying eyeliner along the waterline, the thin strip of skin between the base of your eyelashes and your eyeball.
 The goal is to create the illusion of fuller, thicker lashes.
-Unlike traditional eyeliner, which typically sits just above the lash line, tightlining fills in the space between your lashes and eyes for a cohesive, defined look.
+Unlike traditional eyeliner, which sits above the lash line, tightlining fills in the tiny gaps between your lashes, creating a subtle, cohesive, and more defined look without obvious liner.

 Can you tightline with gel eyeliner?